Revealing the building blocks of tree balance: fundamental units of the Sackin and Colless Indices: Results

 We want to conclude the examination of extrema for $N_a$ with the following proposition, which shows that $N_a$ shares all its extrema with the Colless index -- not only the maximum $T_n^{cat}$, but also the sets of minimal trees induced by $C$ and $N_a$ coincide.

 \begin{proposition} Let $n\in\mathbb{N}$ and let $T\in \bt_n$.
 Then, $T$ minimizes $N_a$ if and only if $T$ minimizes $C$. \end{proposition}

-\begin{proof} We first consider the Sackin index and recall that $S=N_a+N_b$, and thus $N_a=S-N_b=S+(-N_b)$.
-Furthermore, recall that if $T$ is a Colless minimum, it is also a Sackin minimum (cf. Section~\ref{sec:prelim_Colless}) as well as an $N_b$ maximum by Theorem~\ref{thm:Dmin} and thus a $-N_b$ minimum.
+\begin{proof} First, recall that if $T$ is a Colless minimum, it is also a Sackin minimum (cf. Section~\ref{sec:prelim_Colless}) as well as an $-N_b$ minimum by Theorem~\ref{thm:Dmin}.
 Therefore, if $T$ is a Colless minimum, both summands in $N_a=S+(-N_b)$ are minimal, which shows that indeed every Colless minimum also minimizes $N_a$.

 For the other direction, seeking a contradiction, we assume $T=(T_a,T_b)$ minimizes $N_a$ but is not a Colless minimum.
-Without loss of generality we may assume $T$ is minimal with this property; i.e., all smaller $N_a$ minimal trees are also Colless minimal.
+Without loss of generality we may assume $T$ is minimal with this property.
 Then we distinguish two cases based on $n_a$ and $n_b$ -- the numbers of leaves of $T_a$ and $T_b$ with $n_a\geq n_b$:

-\begin{enumerate} \item If $n_a-n_b\leq n_a^{gfb}-n_b^{gfb}$, we know that $T$ is Sackin minimal by Section~\ref{sec:prelim_sackin}.
-By Corollary~\ref{cor:NaOptsubtrees} we know that $T_a$ and $T_b$ also minimize $N_a$ (as $T$ does so), but since they have fewer leaves than $T$, by the minimal choice of $T$ we know that $T_a$ and $T_b$ are also Colless minimal.
-Thus, the only way we can have $n_a-n_b\leq n_a^{gfb}-n_b^{gfb}$ without $T=(T_a,T_b)$ being a Colless minimum is -- as both maximal pending subtrees $T_a$ and $T_b$ are Colless minima -- that $(n_a,n_b)$ is not a Colless partition.
-In particular, it cannot be the gfb-partition $(n_a^{gfb},n_b^{gfb})$.